trstlabs/intento-integration-hub/streamswap/README.md

 1. Create a flow on Intento via a `flow` memo in a `MsgTransfer` from the host chain.
 2. Use a **hosted interchain account** to manage host chain fees.
 3. Execute actions with `MsgExec` via AuthZ permissions, which can be signed and broadcast in the same transaction for better UX.
+This is the recommended approach and is part of the Intento Portal Submit Page UX.

 **Notes:**